ministryofjustice/prisoner-offender-search/README.md

     "index-queue-backlog": "700000"
 ```

- when `"index-queue-backlog": "0"` has reached zero then all indexing messages have been processed.
-Check the dead letter queue is empty via the health check e.g https://prisoner-offender-search-dev.hmpps.service.justice.gov.uk/health
- This should show the queues DLQ count at zero, e.g.
+ When `"index-queue-backlog": "0"` has reached zero then all indexing messages have been processed.
+Check the dead letter queue is empty via the health check (e.g https://prisoner-offender-search-dev.hmpps.service.justice.gov.uk/health).
+This should show the queues DLQ count at zero, e.g.:
  ```
     "indexQueueHealth": {
       "status": "UP",